oetiker/net-ldap-spnego/README.md

 # DESCRIPTION

-**Net::LDAP::SPNEGO** provides the essential building blocks to implement NTLM SSO for Windows clients to webservers.
-It can be used to proxy NTLM tokens from the webbrowser to an active directory server using the SPNEGO protocol.
+`Net::LDAP::SPNEGO` provides the essential building blocks to implement NTLM SSO from Windows clients to webservers.
+Its purpose is to proxy NTLM tokens from the webbrowser to an active directory server using the SPNEGO protocol.

-The dialog between browser and server in an NTLM authentication dialog looks like this:
+The dialog between browser and the webserver in an NTLM authentication dialog looks like this:

 ```
 1: C  --> S  GET ...

-2: C <--  S  401 Unauthorized
+   S  --> C  401 Unauthorized
              WWW-Authenticate: NTLM

-3: C  --> S  GET ...
+2: C  --> S  GET ...
              Authorization: NTLM <base64-encoded type-1-message>

-4: C <--  S  401 Unauthorized
+   S  --> S  401 Unauthorized
              WWW-Authenticate: NTLM <base64-encoded type-2-message>

-5: C  --> S  GET ...
+3: C  --> S  GET ...
              Authorization: NTLM <base64-encoded type-3-message>

-6: C <--  S  200 Ok
+   S  --> C 200 Ok
 ```

-In contrast to modern web apis, the NTLM authentication dialog relies on a presistant connection between browser and server to correlate steps 3 and 5 of the dialog.
+In contrast to modern web APIs, the NTLM authentication exchange relies on a presistant connection between browser and server to correlate steps 2 and 3 of the dialog.

-The example above uses [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) but there is no inherent link to that particular framework except that NTLM authentication relies on persistant http connetions (keepalive) to linke the multi step authentication together.
+The example above uses [Mojolicious::Lite](https://metacpan.org/pod/Mojolicious::Lite) but there is no inherent link to that particular framework, except that NTLM authentication relies on a persistant http connetions (keepalive) to linke the multi step authentication together.
-In other words, a cgi implementation will not work, since the cgi process gets. restarted with every request.
+In other words, a CGI implementation will not work, since the cgi process gets. restarted with every request.

 Windows will only engage in seamless NTLM negotiation with sites residing in the local zone this may have to be configured in the Internet Settings dialog.

+The module works with NTML as well as NTLMv2 tokens.

+If you are working with [Mojolicious](https://metacpan.org/pod/Mojolicious) you may find the [Mojolicious::Plugin::SPNEGO](https://metacpan.org/pod/Mojolicious::Plugin::SPNEGO) of interest.

 # METHODS